SWARAJ-42/FundeFi/README.md

-# FundeFi
+# HoneyBase
-Funding Platform for college organisations.
+Your Data Broker.